tashasan/cloud4feed/README.md

-You can login with random user name token must be "72dab1b0e3c5b0b3d6a78cd77099708113377581829cb17dc5b7f0950505522a"
+You can login with random user name but token must be "72dab1b0e3c5b0b3d6a78cd77099708113377581829cb17dc5b7f0950505522a"

 # Getting Started with Create React App